 "There is a wide variety of learning which my child is always so intrigued and passionate about."
-Parent lunchtimes using spotter-guides to help us.
+Parent in with planting, weeding, harvesting, cooking and eating our produce!
+The Victory garden and wildlife garden also provide lots of opportunities to explore.
+Our pond, meadow area, bird-hide, bug-hotels and sensory path are becoming a haven for wildlife and we can explore these areas freely at lunchtimes using spotter-guides to help us.